 |The crew of Fujimo prepare to set the spinnaker during a 50-foot regatta (photo Jon Eisberg/Sail)|

-In design, the early Fifties were conservative - slower than the smaller IOR classes to shed the high-freeboard, moderate displacement hull and three (or sometimes four)-spreader masthead rig of their early years, with something of a “mini-Maxi” appearance (see Infinity profile to the left).
+In design, the early Fifties were conservative - slower to shed the high-freeboard, moderate displacement hull types and masthead rigs than the smaller IOR classes, with something of a “mini-Maxi” appearance (see Infinity profile to the left).

 |The Nelson/Marek Abracadabra - rated 40.4ft, featured a non-hydraulic solid vang, recessed cabintop for the spinnaker pole and a German mainsheet system (photo John A Glynn/Sailing World)|

-The first generation of yachts included an evolution of these conservative designs, such as the Frers 1982 vintage Tomahawk (ex-Margaret Rintoul), owned by Californian John Arens, through the 1983-84 Frers designs Nitissima (George Uznis from Detroit), Morning Star, and Springbok (John Ambrose and David Rosow, both from Long Island Sound), to two Great Lakes boats, Rich DeVos’s Windquest and Jerome Schostak’s Fujimo.
+The first generation of yachts included an evolution of these conservative designs, such as the Frers 1982-vintage Tomahawk (ex-Margaret Rintoul), owned by Californian John Arens, through to the 1983-84 Frers designs Nitissima (George Uznis from Detroit), Morning Star, and Springbok (John Ambrose and David Rosow, both from Long Island Sound), to two Great Lakes boats, Rich DeVos’s Windquest and Jerome Schostak’s Fujimo.

 |Infinity - the early champion of the 50-foot fleet, designed by Nelson/Marek and rated 40.1ft, seen here at the start of the Ocean Triangle in the 1987 SORC (photo John A Glynn/Sailing World)|